balcortex/100_days_code_web_development/README.md

 ## Day 063 - 2023/11/04

 Today, I learned the advantages of function expressions over function definitions: they can be unnamed and immediately invoked after creation.

+## Day 064 - 2023/11/05

+Today I learned another feature of function expressions: arrow functions.
+This type of function syntax is concise and clear and often preferred for simple functions